mkplayer-sdk/releases/android.md

 **Added:**
 - Added support for Seeking within the live manifest
-   - Exposed getSeekableRange API to allow user seek within the live window
+   - Added getSeekableRange API to allow the user to query the current seekable range that is  valid in the live window
 - Added support to append personalInfo params to the manifest URL
-- Added support for the key/values in the CDN Token to overwrite with the matching key/values in the manifest URL and append the key/values if do not exist
+- Added support to override the existing key/values in the manifest URL with the CDN token

 ## 1.0.1 - 2021.06.18